Money in the Bank (2011)

+Seven matches were contested at the event, including one broadcast as a dark match.
+In the main event, CM Punk defeated John Cena to win the WWE Championship and thus, Cena was fired in storyline.
+In other prominent matches, Christian defeated Randy Orton by disqualification and as per stipulation, he won the World Heavyweight Championship, Alberto Del Rio won the Raw Money in the Bank ladder match for a future WWE Championship match at a time of his choosing, and in the opening contest, Daniel Bryan won the SmackDown Money in the Bank ladder match for a future World Heavyweight Championship at a time of his choosing.

 Money in the Bank was broadcast globally and received positive reviews from critics, with the main event receiving the most praise.
-For pay-per-view buys, 195,000 customers paid to watch the event compared with 165,000 for the previous year.
+For pay-per-view buys, 205,000 customers paid to watch the event compared with 165,000 for the previous year.

 Production

 Background

-In 2010, WWE established Money in the Bank as a gimmick pay-per-view (PPV) and it was held in July—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-The concept of the show came from WWE's established Money in the Bank ladder match that was originally held at WrestleMania from 2005 to 2010.
+In 2010, WWE established Money in the Bank as a professional wrestling pay-per-view (PPV) and it was held in July—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+The concept of the event came from WWE's established Money in the Bank ladder match that was originally held at WrestleMania from 2005 to 2010.
 The match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
 For 2011, two Money in the Bank ladder matches occurred.
 One was exclusive to wrestlers from the Raw brand while the other was exclusive to those from SmackDown.
 Raw's match granted a contract for a WWE Championship match while SmackDown's granted a World Heavyweight Championship match contract.
 The event took place on July 17, 2011, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
 It was the second event under the Money in the Bank chronology and the last to occur under the first brand split, which ended in August.
 Tickets went on sale in May 2011 through Ticketmaster with prices ranging from US$25 to $300.